syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/README.md

     Parsing dates and timestamps.
 - To write a custom parser in Python or Hy, see
     Python parser.
-- To parse the tags sent by another syslog-ng host.
+- To parse the tags sent by another {{ site.product.short_name }} host.
 For details, see Parsing tags.

-The syslog-ng OSE application provides built-in parsers for the following application logs:
+The {{ site.product.short_name }} application provides built-in parsers for the following application logs:

 - Apache HTTP server access logs.
 For details, see